Backlash

 Ball Joint

-A flexible joint using a ball and socket type of construction, used in steering and suspension setups, comonly track and tie rods.
+A flexible joint using a ball and socket type of construction, used in steering and suspension setups, commonly track and tie rods.
 Their flexibility helps to compensate for the changes in the suspension and steering when turning or hitting a bump on the road.
 There are usually upper and lower ball joints attached to the upper and lower A-arms.
 Some ball joints have a grease nipple to allow periodic lubrication.

 Band Brake